-- Students must take CSCE 411 and six additional courses from the list above. - At least one course from each of the four tracks must be taken (Algorithms and Theory: Systems; Software; and Information and Intelligent Systems). - The remaining three courses can be from any track.
-These can include the untracked electives. - The seventh course also may be from outside of the track for approved options.
+- Students must take CSCE 411 and six additional courses from the list above. - At least one course from each of the four tracks must be taken (Algorithms and Theory; Systems; Software; and Information and Intelligent Systems). - o Two additional courses can be from any track. - The seventh course may be chosen from either tracked or untracked technical electives.
+Additionally it may be chosen from other approved options.
 Options for the seventh course include CSCE 491 (independent research) or co-op credits (ENGR 385).
 If co-op credits are used at most 3 credits are allowed.
-A total of 3 credits are required in any case. - The required course CSCE 411 (Analysis of Algorithms) counts as one of the courses from the Algorithms and Theory track. - Prerequisites will still prevail for all courses.
-Consult the undergraduate catalog for details. . - Approved special topics course (CSCE 489) and graduate courses may be used to fulfill these requirements; each such course will be classified with respect to the tracks; see advisor. - +Study abroad course - \\CSCE 420's prerequisite is being changed to CSCE 411 - \\\CSCE 410 taken before Spring 2009 will not fill this requirement. - \This course is not being taught on a regular basis.
+A total of 3 credits are required in any case. - The required course CSCE 411 (Analysis of Algorithms) counts as one of the courses from the Algorithms and Theory track. - Course prerequisites are subject to change.
+The prerequisites in effective at the time the course is taken will prevail for all courses.
+Consult the most recent undergraduate catalog for details. - Approved special topics course (CSCE 489) and graduate courses may be used to fulfill these requirements; each such course will be classified with respect to the tracks; see advisor. - +Study abroad course - \\CSCE 420's prerequisite is being changed to CSCE 411 - \\\CSCE 410 taken before Spring 2009 will not fill this requirement. - #This course is not being taught on a regular basis.

-Recommended Sequence of Courses--CPSC 2018 catalog
+Recommended Sequence of Courses--CPSC 2019 catalog

 FIRST YEAR (Common Engineering First Year)

 Semester 1 Semester 2

 ENGR 102 2 ENGR 216 2

 MATH 151 4 PHYS 206 3

 CHEM 107/117 4 MATH 152 4

 ENGL 104 or ENGL 103 3 ENGL 210 or COMM 203 or COMM 205 3

-UCC Elective 3 1 UCC Elective 3
+UCC Elective 3 UCC Elective 3

 TOTAL 16 TOTAL 15

 SECOND YEAR

 Semester 3 Semester 4

-CSCE 121 4 CSC CE 221 4
+CSCE 121 4 CSCE 221 4

-CSCE 222 3 CSC CE 312 4
+CSCE 222 3 CSCE 312 4

-CSCE 181 1 CSC CE 314 3
+CSCE 181 1 CSCE 314 3

-MATH 304 3 Em phasis area elective 3
+MATH 304 3 Emphasis area elective 3

-Science elective 4 UCO C Elective 3
+Science elective 4 UCC Elective 3

-General elective 1 TOT ΓAL 17
+General elective 1 TOTAL 1

 TOTAL 16